smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     ![Select source tab with values selected for the MongoDB server.](media/dmsselectsource.png "MongoDB to Azure Database for CosmosDB - Select source")

-    > **Note:** If you face an issue while connecting to the source DB with error connection refused .
+    > **Note:** If you face an issue while connecting to the source DB with error connection refused.
 Please run the following commands in **build agent VM connected in CloudShell**.
 You can use the **Command to Connect to Build Agent VM**, which is given on lab environment details page.

     ```bash
     sudo apt install mongodb-server